Logiqx/gpx-ideas/docs/gpx/proposal/estimates.md

 A quick summary:

-- Horizontal accuracy estimates have been available from Apple and Android since about 2008
+- Horizontal accuracy estimates have been available from Apple and Android since 2008
-- Speed accuracy estimates have been available from Apple and Android since about 2016 or 2017
+- Speed accuracy estimates have been available from Apple and Android since around 2016 or 2017

 |         | hAcc                        | vAcc                        | sAcc                        | cAcc                        |
 | ------- | --------------------------- | --------------------------- | --------------------------- | --------------------------- |